-59. Non-schools members may number no more than a third of a schools forum's total membership, excluding observers.
-A representative of providers of 16 to 19 education must be elected from those providers.
+- 43. Non-schools members may number no more than a third of a schools forum's total membership (excluding observers, see paragraph 58).
+A representative of providers of 16-19 education must be elected from those providers.
+This includes those in the FE sector (FE and sixth form colleges) and other post-school institutions that specialise in special education needs (SPIs), where 20% or more of their students reside in the local authority's area.
+As with academies the providers are probably best placed to determine the election process. - 44.
+The local authority must appoint at least one person to represent early years providers from the private, voluntary and independent (PVI) sector.
+Early years

-- 60. This includes those in the FE sector (FE and sixth form colleges) and other postschool institutions that specialise in special education needs, where 20% or more of their students reside in the local authority's area.
-As with academies, the providers are probably best placed to determine the election process. - 61.
-The local authority must appoint at least one person to represent early years providers from the PVI sector.
-Early years PVI settings need to be represented because funding for the free entitlement for three- and four-year-olds and eligible two-year-olds comes from the dedicated schools grant, and all settings are funded through the early years national funding formula. - 62.
-Before appointing additional non-schools members to the schools forum, the local authority must consider whether there are Church of England and Roman Catholic dioceses situated in the local authority's area; and, where there are schools or academies in the area with a different religious character, the appropriate faith group, should be represented on the schools forum. - 63.
-If diocesan authorities nominate members for appointment as non-schools members, they may wish to consider what type of representative would be most appropriate; for example, schools-based such as a headteacher or governor, or someone linked more generally with the diocese, for example a member of the education board. - 64.
-It's also good practice for local authorities to ensure that the needs and interests of all the pupils in the local authority are adequately represented by the members of a schools forum. - 65.
+PVI settings need to be represented because funding for the free entitlement for three and four year olds and eligible two year olds comes from the Dedicated Schools Grant, and all settings are funded through the Early Years Single Funding Formula (EYSFF).

+- 45. Before appointing additional non-schools members to the schools forum, the local authority must consider whether the Church of England and Roman Catholic dioceses situated in the local authority's area; and, where there are schools or academies in the area with a different religious character, the appropriate faith group, should be represented on the schools forum.
+If diocesan authorities nominate members for appointment as non-schools members they may wish to consider what type of representative would be most appropriate, schools-based such as a headteacher or governor, or someone linked more generally with the diocese, for example a member of the education board. - 46.
+It's also good practice for local authorities to ensure that the needs and interests of all the pupils in the local authority are adequately represented by the members of a schools forum.
 The interests of pupils in maintained schools can be represented by schools members.
-Some pupils in a local authority, however, are educated in hospitals, independent special schools and non-maintained special schools. - 66.
+Some pupils in a local authority, however, are not in maintained schools but instead are educated in hospitals, independent special schools and non-maintained special schools.
 Certain types of non-schools members can play an important role in representing the interests of these groups of pupils.
-They can also play a role in representing the interests and views of the services that support those groups of vulnerable and at risk pupils who nevertheless are on the roll of maintained schools, such as looked after children and children with special educational needs. - 67.
-The purpose of non-schools members is also to bring greater breadth of discussion to schools forum meetings and ensure that stakeholders and partners other than schools are represented. - 68.
+They can also play a role in representing the interests and views of the services that support those groups of vulnerable and at risk pupils who nevertheless are on the roll of maintained schools, such as looked after children and children with special educational needs. - 47.
+The purpose of non-schools members is also to bring greater breadth of discussion to schools forum meetings and ensure that stakeholders and partners other than schools are represented.
 Organisations which typically provide non-schools members are trades unions, professional associations and representatives of youth groups.
 Parent groups could also be considered.

-69. However, as there are limited numbers of non-schools members able to be on a schools forum, care should be taken to ensure that an appropriate representation from wider stakeholders is achieved.
+However, as there are clearly limited numbers of non-schools members able to be on a schools forum, care should be taken to ensure that an appropriate representation from wider stakeholders is achieved.